AWS Snowball vs. Snowcone: Use Cases & an Alternative

 • Secure by default, thanks to its built-in AES 256 encryption for data at rest and in transit, as well as other security features.

-Companies like Exxon Mobil, KFC, and Canadian Railroad use Resilio Connect for reliable remote data transfer, sync, and replication.
-To learn how Resilio Connect can help your organization as well, schedule a demo with our team.
+Companies like Exxon Mobil, KFC, and Canadian Railroad use Resilio Platform for reliable remote data transfer, sync, and replication.
+To learn how Resilio Platform can help your organization as well, schedule a demo with our team.

 AWS Snowball vs. AWS Snowcone: Main Similarities and Differences